Azure/azure-webpubsub/docs/getting-started/js-publish-message.md

 ---
 layout: docs
-title: "Quick start: publish and subscribe messages in Azure Web PubSub"
 group: getting-started
 toc: true
 ---

-# Quick start: publish and subscribe messages in Azure Web PubSub
+# [JavaScript] Quick start: publish and subscribe messages in Azure Web PubSub

 In this tutorial you'll learn how to publish messages and subscribe them using Azure Web PubSub.